How We’ve Helped

 Ninety-three year old jazz organist Dot Watkins needed a new smile.
 Her front teeth were badly in need of dental care and, since she’s still playing gigs, she wanted to look nice for her audiences and for herself.
 Jazz Bridge stepped in to help with the expenses and now Dot’s teeth look as pretty as the rest of her!

-…And let’s not forget that Jazz Bridge still produces five Neighborhood Concerts Series (over 40 concerts a year and employing nearly 200 musicians) throughout the tri-state area at low, family-friendly prices!
+…And let’s not forget that Jazz Bridge still produces three Neighborhood Concerts Series (over 25 concerts a year employing hundreds of musicians) throughout the tri-state area at low, family-friendly prices!